EU nations get cold feet over climate change fund

 Its design was agreed at international climate talks in Durban last year.

-Europe's Climate Commissioner Connie Hedegaard is fighting to build on the fragile international agreement in Durban.
+Europe's Climate Commissioner Connie Hedegaard is fighting to build on Durban's fragile agreement to keep alive the United Nations process on tackling climate change.

-On Monday and Tuesday, together with the Danish EU presidency, she is holding informal discussions in Brussels with members of what some call the "coalition of ambition", ahead of U.N. talks in Bonn later this month.
+On Monday and Tuesday, she will hold informal discussions in Brussels with members of what some call the "coalition of ambition", ahead of U.N. talks in Bonn later this month.

-The coalition is a union of the EU, the Alliance of Small Island States and the Least Developed Countries.
-At the U.N. talks in Durban, it played a lead role in forging agreement on keeping alive the Kyoto process, the only global framework on addressing global warming.
+The coalition is a union of the EU, the Alliance of Small Island States and the Least Developed Countries, which at the U.N. talks in Durban played a lead role in forging agreement on keeping alive the Kyoto process to address global warming.

-Hedegaard told reporters the talks in Brussels were "informally testing different ideas".

-"We are all in agreement: no back-tracking, no less ambition.
-What binds us is this idea we will push for ambition."
+"I have invited to Brussels today and tomorrow a group of 30 ambitious countries, represented by their ministers, to discuss how we can keep up this momentum and continue to achieve results together," Hedegaard said in a statement.

 'STUBBORN'